material-motion/material-motion/CONTRIBUTING.md

 This book covers opinionated topics related to the creation of interactive software interfaces.
 The Starmap is not an exhaustive list of topics and ideas for motion and interaction in general.

-If you feel that the Starmap is missing a concept please draft the concept and [start a discussion](https://material-motion.gitbooks.io/material-motion-starmap/discussions).
+If you feel that the Starmap is missing a concept please follow our patch acceptance process.

 ## Proposing terminology changes